Upper Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Locate the set screw hole marked with the applicable spacing for your gas block.
 Slide the jig onto the barrel with the set screw hole toward the rear of the barrel (away from the muzzle).
 Roughly align the screw hole on the jig with the gas port on the barrel.
 Thread the alignment set screw into the jig and drive until it contacts the barrel.
 Wiggle the jig as you gently tighten the set screw.
 You should feel the point of the set screw engage the gas port.
 DO NOT OVER-TIGHTEN.
 You only need to tighten to the point that the jig is securely indexed to the gas port.
 If you over-tighten, you will damage the gas port.

 Once the jig is installed, loosen the vice and rotate the barrel 180 degrees so that the gas port is facing down.
-Install the provided Keo spot drill bit into a hand drill or drill press.
+Install the appropriate drill bit into a hand drill or drill press.
 Insert the tip of the bit into the first hole in the jig and drill a slight depression into the barrel.
 DO NOT DRILL TOO DEEP (this is barrel dimpling; this is not barrel perforation).
 Repeat for the other hole.

 Remove the jig by loosening the set screw and sliding off the barrel.
 Your barrel should now have 2 shiny silver depressions on the side opposite the gas port.